mortenskoett/itu-devops-group-noname/report/chapters/201_design_and_architecture.md

 - db_backup.tar symbolizes the physical backup of the application database, persisted on an external server.

 ### Deployment overview
-The shown deployment diagram gives an overview of where different modules of the system is deployed, and the different applications or artifacts each node is responsible for.
+The shown deployment diagram gives an overview of where different modules of the system are deployed, and the different applications or artifacts each node is responsible for.

 ![Overview of deployed components](../images/ch2-component-deployment-overview.png)